 You can share a bit about what’s troubling you and I can answer any questions you might have.

 We’ll discuss your goals and my approach and assess whether we are the right fit for each other.

 CBT is proven to work for the vast majority of people, it is highly likely it will work for you.
 But don’t worry all our therapist are trained with a number of approaches and would be happy to discuss these with you.
 As mentioned, it is highly likely CBT will have some positive effect.

 CBT is highly likely to have a positive effect, if it doesn’t, talk to your counselor about trying other approaches.
 Your counselor should be more than willing to discuss these with you.

-No I don’t prescribe medication, for medication you need to see a GP or a Psychiatrist.
-I can discuss medication with you based on my knowledge or this area, but before taking any you should see either a GP or Psychiatrist or someone else qualified to proscribe it.
+No, I don’t prescribe medication, for medication you need to see a GP or a Psychiatrist.
+I can discuss medication with you based on my knowledge or this area, but before taking any you should see either a GP or Psychiatrist or someone else qualified to prescribe it.

 » CALL 01733 639 040